ReactiveBayes/RxInfer.jl/docs/src/manuals/inference/overview.md

 - ### `predictvars`

 `predictvars` specifies the variables which should be predicted.
-In the model definition these variables are specified as datavars, although they should not be passed inside data argument.

 Similar to `returnvars`, `predictvars` accepts a `NamedTuple` or `Dict`.
 There are two specifications:
 - `KeepLast`: saves the last update for a variable, ignoring any intermediate results during iterations
 - `KeepEach`: saves all updates for a variable for all iterations

-Example:

 ```julia
 result = infer(